erdogant/distfit/docs/source/Algorithm.rst

 -------------------------------------------

 The ``predict`` function: :func:`distfit.distfit.distfit.predict` will compute the probability of samples in the fitted *PDF*.
-Each probability will by default corrected for multiple testing.
+Each probability will by default be corrected for multiple testing.
 Multiple testing correction refers to re-calculating probabilities obtained from a statistical test which was repeated multiple times.
 In order to retain a prescribed family-wise error rate alpha in an analysis involving more than one comparison, the error rate for each comparison must be more stringent than alpha.
 Note that, due to multiple testing approaches, it can occur that samples can be located outside the confidence interval but not marked as significant.
 See section Algorithm -> Multiple testing for more information.

 The following output variables are available.
 More information can be found under **return** in the docstring.